 - Be able to provide your own transportation to and from programs.

 - Complete the required forms prior to participation in activities.

 Benefits & Incentives

-- Fulfill service hour requirements for school, church, or community credit
+- Fulfill service hour requirements for school, church, or community credit.

 - Develop a new appreciation and awareness of young people with physical disabilities.

-- Gain exposure to different career opportunities in the health, recreation and social service fields
+- Gain exposure to different career opportunities in the health, recreation, and social service fields.

-- Increase self-esteem, confidence and independence.
+- Build leadership skills and increase self-esteem, confidence, and independence.

 - Become involved in new physical and recreational ventures.